Shaoruisun/CL-GNN/README.md

 ### Dataset

-The data for CASF 2016 and CASF 2013 can be found in 'data'
+The data for CASF 2016 and CASF 2013 can be found in `data`

 ### Pre-training